If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 The two leaders met again on Tuesday, with Trump saying that their talks would be all about Gaza and the truce proposal.

-A day later, Netanyahu said he and Trump are “in lockstep” over Gaza.
+A day later, Netanyahu said he and Trump were “in lockstep” over Gaza.

 “President Trump wants a deal, but not at any price,” the Israeli prime minister said.
 “I want a deal, but not at any price.
 Israel has security requirements and other requirements, and we’re working together to try to achieve it.”